Geri Koombe: Gidaya kingdom 12th - 14th century

-The advent of Islam facilitated the rise of Muslim kingdoms emerging from the Horn of Africa, Gidaya rose to prominence due their inland interior trade which extended as far as modern day Addis Ababa, this corresponds well with the findings of British archeologists confirming that Somali groups dominated the Ethiopian highlandIn the thirteenth century the Arab writer al-Mufaḍḍal mentions the king of Gidaya extending his authority s far as Shewa According to Dr. Lapiso Delebo the Gidaya kingdom was one of the Islamic states that had rapidly developed in the Horn of Africa from the ninth to fourteenth centuries Sixteenth century Adal writer Arab Faqīh, notes that the Gidaya Kingdom were part of the army of Ahmad ibn Ibrahim al-Ghazi during the Ethiopian-Adal war Ulrich Braukamper also states Gidaya may be associated with Geri clan of the Somali mentioned in the Futuh al Habasha who today live around Jigjiga, the presumed location of Gidaya state.
+The advent of Islam facilitated the rise of Muslim kingdoms emerging from the Horn of Africa, Gidaya rose to prominence due their inland interior trade which extended as far as modern day Addis Ababa, this corresponds well with the findings of British archeologists confirming that Somali groups dominated the Ethiopian highland In the thirteenth century the Arab writer al-Mufaḍḍal mentions the king of Gidaya extending his authority s far as Shewa According to Dr. Lapiso Delebo the Gidaya kingdom was one of the Islamic states that had rapidly developed in the Horn of Africa from the ninth to fourteenth centuries Sixteenth century Adal writer Arab Faqīh, notes that the Gidaya Kingdom were part of the army of Ahmad ibn Ibrahim al-Ghazi during the Ethiopian-Adal war Ulrich Braukamper also states Gidaya may be associated with Geri clan of the Somali mentioned in the Futuh al Habasha who today live around Jigjiga, the presumed location of Gidaya state.